digitallawyer/openlegaldictionary/_definitions/maine-port.md

 ---
 title: Maine-Port
 permalink: "/definitions/maine-port.html"
-body: A small tribute, commonly of loaves of bread, which ln some places the parishloners paid to the rector ln lieu of small tithes.
+body: A small tribute, commonly of loaves of bread, which in some places the parishloners paid to the rector in lieu of small tithes.
 Cowell
 published_at: '2018-07-07'
 layout: post
 ---